-We have identified over 800 drilling locations on our Louisiana, Ohio and Western Colorado properties.
+We have identified over 1,000 drilling locations on our Louisiana, Ohio and Western Colorado properties assuming full development of all of our acreage.
 These drilling locations represent a significant part of our growth strategy.
 Our ability to drill and develop these locations depends on a number of uncertainties, including the availability of capital, oil and natural gas prices, inclement weather, costs, drilling results and regulatory changes.
 Because of these uncertainties, we do not know if the numerous potential drilling locations we have identified will ever be drilled or if we will be able to produce oil or natural gas from these or any other potential drilling locations.
 As such, our actual drilling activities may materially differ from those presently identified, which could adversely affect our business.